DallanQ/lost_ruins_of_arnak/Manual.md

 At the end of the game, record everyone's points on the scoring sheet and add them up.
 Points can come from the following sources:

- - Each of your **research tokens** scores points based on its row.
+- (icons of magnifying glass and notebook) Each of your **research tokens** scores points based on its row.
 Magnifying glasses in the Lost Temple row will score points based on the order in which they reached the Lost Temple.

- - Each of your **temple tiles** scores the amount shown on the tile.
+- (temple tiles icon) Each of your **temple tiles** scores the amount shown on the tile.

- - Each of your **idols** scores 3 points, even if it is in a slot.
+- (idol icons) Each of your **idols** scores 3 points, even if it is in a slot.
 Also add in the points shown in **empty idol slots**.

-Each **guardian** you overcame is worth 5 points, whether you used the boon or not.
+- (icon of a guardian with a green checkmark) Each **guardian** you overcame is worth 5 points, whether you used the boon or not.

-Each **item and artifact card** scores the amount of points shown in the lower right corner.
+- (icons of a brown trowel and a blue vase) Each **item and artifact card** scores the amount of points shown in the lower right corner.

-***Fear* cards score -1** point each.
+- (icon of a demon with yellow eyes) ***Fear* cards score -1** point each.
 If you have fear tiles (see page 23), they score -2 points each.

-**Whoever has the most points wins.**
-> A summation icon featuring the capital Greek letter Sigma (Σ)
+- (icon of a summation featuring the capital Greek letter Sigma (Σ)) **Whoever has the most points wins.**

 Break ties in favor of the player who reached the Lost Temple first.
 If no one reached the Lost Temple, break ties in favor of the player with the highest research score.
 After that, players who are still tied remain tied.